-- 1. Deteroration of oxygenation and initiation of long-term oxygen supplementation during exercise or at rest according to the current Guideline for Long-Term Oxygen Therapy [18]. - 2.
+- 1. Deterioration of oxygenation and initiation of longterm oxygen supplementation during exercise or at rest according to the current Guideline for Long-Term Oxygen Therapy [18] - 2.
 Hospitalization for worsening respiratory symptoms or acute ILD exacerbation - 3.
-Deterioration in the distance walked in the 6-minute walk test - 4.
-Decrease in minimum oxygen saturation during 6-minute walk test
+Deterioration in the distance walked in the 6-min walk test (6MWT) - 4.
+Decrease in minimum oxygen saturation during 6MWT

 While a minimum observation period of 6 months was required in the RELIEF study, no other study or recommendation has addressed the question of the minimum observation time required to detect progression [13].
-Pretreatment according to the standard of care was recommended but there was no strict requirement for any specific antiinflammatory therapy for inclusion in these studies.
+Pretreatment according to the standard of care was recommended but there was no strict requirement for any specific anti-inflammatory therapy for inclusion in these studies.

-The current international ATS/ERS/JRS/ALAT clinical practice guideline introduces the term "progressive pulmonary fibrosis" (PPF) to replace the previously used term of "PF-ILD", and defines progression as follows [2]:
+The current international ATS/ERS/JRS/ALAT clinical practice guideline introduces the term "progressive pulmonary fibrosis" (PPF) to replace the previously used term "PF-ILD" and defines progression as follows [2]: